 9. I am passionate and have special talents that could contribute greatly to the Charlie banana team.
 Are you hiring?

-Yes we are always hiring - we are always looking for terrific people to join Charlie Banana® Team.
-Please send an email and your resume to: firstname.lastname@example.org
+We are always looking for terrific people to join Charlie Banana® Team.
+Please send an email and your resume to: sales@charliebanana. com

 Cloth Diapering for Newbies

 1. Can my child use both cloth diapers and disposables?

 If you want to sample cloth diapering, we recommend to buy one or three Charlie Banana® reusable diapers and disposable liners.
 Our value packs of 3 diapers are also a great way to trial the unique Charlie Banana® cloth diapering system at a very reasonable price.4.
 Will the diapers leak?

 Adjusting the diaper to fit appropriately will prevent leaks.
 Leg fastening needs to be tight, snug and secure (as per image below).
 Charlie Banana® diapers have a waterproof outer layer with a wide and comfortable back and leg elastics casing that helps contain the mess.
 Always use 2 inserts once baby turns 4 months old.
 Sometimes diapers may leak due to detergent residues accumulating on diapers.
 Diaper rash ointment may also cause leaks if used directly with our diapers.
 It will clog the pores of the fabric and stop the diapers working altogether.
 You will need to use Charlie Banana® diaper liner to prevent this from happening.